amitchettri/Ansible_Windows_Setup/Readme.md

 win2019                  : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-### EIf you get output as above, Congrats and enjoy as you have successfully made connection with your windows node.
+**If you get output as above, Congrats and enjoy as you have successfully made connection with your windows node.
 Now you can start coding your playbook for the windows.
+**